wozgonon/tuple/FAQ.md

 The basic wozg uses arrays and maps rather than CONS c ells, though at a syntax level it looks much the same.

+## Why would I want a componentized language?

+This gives you scope to experiment, if you have an idea for a particular feature you can try it out to see how well it works.

+If you don't want some language feature, perhaps for reasons of security or misuse, you can leave it out.
+For instance, if you want to enforce a particular style, you can build this in as a component.

+Why would you want any software with de-coupled components?

+Programming languages

 ## What's with JSON

 JSON syntax is simple: just two operators comma and colon, square brackets for arrays and braces for maps.